nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 ### The tee-tcbstatus-type Measurement Extension {#sec-tee-tcbstatus-type}

-The `tee.tcb-status` extension enables the Attester to report the status of the TEE trusted computing base (TCB) as an array of status strings, as Evidence, and the RVP to assert an array of status arrays as Reference Values where the Evidence array is a subset of the reference status arrays.
+The `tee.tcb-status` extension enables Attesters to report the status of the TEE trusted computing base (TCB) and for Reference Value Providers (RVP) to assert expected TCB status.
+It can also be used by Endorsers to assert TCB status through conditional endorsement.

+The `tee-tcbstatus-type` is used to specify TCB status as a set of status strings or as an expression with a set membership operator.

-The `$tee-tcbstatus-type` is a status array with a set expressions containing the `subset` operator when used as Evidence.
+The `$tee-tcbstatus-type` is a status array containing strings describing TCB status values.
-When used as a Reference Value it is an array of status arrays.
+When describing Evidence the `set-tstr-type` type is used.
+When describing Reference Values or Endorsements the `set-tstr-type`, `tagged-exp-tstr-member`, or `tagged-exp-tstr-not-member` types can be used.

 ~~~ cddl
 {::include cddl/tee-tcbstatus-type.cddl}
 ~~~

+#### The tee-tcbstatus-type Comparison Algorithm {#sec-tee-tcbstatus-comp}

+The comparison algorithm for `tee-tcbstatus-type` is used when Endorsement or Reference Values triples conditions are matched with an Environment Claims Tuple (ECT) in the Verifier's Accepted Claims Set (ACS).
+The triple condition containing a `tee-tcbstatuss-type` Claim matches an ACS ECT according to the comparison algorithm for set of strings as defined in {{sec-ca-sets}}.

 ### The tee-vendor-type Measurement Extension {#sec-tee-vendor-type}